Julian-Nash/dictparse/README.md

 ##### `ParserRequiredParameterError`

-Raised when a parameter is required but not found
+Raised when `parse_dict` is called and a parameter is required, but not found

 ```py3
 from dictparse import DictionaryParser